-We are conveying our demands to Libya through the Italians, as our protecting power.
 We expect Libya to comply promptly and in full."
 (Emphasis added.)

 It will be noted that payment of compensation was demanded in the above statement, i.e., "pay appropriate compensation".
-What worries me is how the State of Libya could be urged to pay compensation when the

-"suspects" or even to put it higher than that the "accused persons" have not been found guilty by any competent court or tribunal and have not been proved to have acted in complicity with Libya.
+What worries me is how the State of Libya could be urged to pay compensation when the "suspects" or even to put it higher than that the "accused persons" have not been found guilty by any competent court or tribunal and have not been proved to have acted in complicity with Libya.
 The presumption of innocence until guilt is established is still an integral part of the due administration of criminal justice the world over.

-The significance of this point is that the requests of the United Kingdom, referred to above, formed the basis of the requests contained in resolution 731 (1992), especially the preambular paragraph which states :
+The significance of this point is that the requests of the United States, referred to above, formed the basis of the requests contained in resolution 731 (1992), especially the preambular paragraph which states :